-Education: There is no formal education required to open up your own motorcycle shop, though an associates or bachelor’s degree in business can be quite helpful in figuring out the financial side of everything.
+Education: There is no formal education required to open up your own motorcycle shop, though an associates or bachelor’s degree in business can be quite helpful in figuring out the financial and marketing side of everything.
 You’ll also need to have an extensive knowledge about different brands of motorcycles.

 Pay: This all entirely depends on how much work you do yourself, how many workers you hire, how big your shop is, etc. You can expect to pocket yourself about 30% of all money made from your shop.
 That includes paying for employees, tools, parts, business rent/mortgage, etc.

 How to get started: First, you’ll need to decide what kind of shop you want, meaning you’ll need to find potential places to open up your store.
 You’ll need to write up a business plan so the SBA (Small Business Administration) has an understanding of what kind of work you’ll be doing.

 Get professional advice from an accountant and a lawyer so all of your bases are covered.
 You’ll also need to contact your state and obtain the special licenses and permits required by them.
 It’s also a good idea to get an LLC (Limited Liability Company) to protect yourself legally.